 Unlike the previous GeForce Now paid-for service, the new version is linked to users' Steam and UPlay accounts, so games bought through those can be played via the internet and your accounts linked.
 They run in up to 1080p and 120fps depending on the game and your internet connection, although there will still be some natural latency in comparison to playing them on a PC directly.

-Where Nvidia hopes its service is superior to others is that it uses the very best graphics cards to run on remote PCs most don't have access at home.
+Where Nvidia hopes its service is superior to others is that it uses the very best graphics cards to run on remote PCs most don't have access to at home.
 And it is dynamic in that the specifications will improve when new cards and hardware are available.

 But, it is telling that the new Nvidia GeForce Now beta represents around the third or fourth launch for the service, suggesting we gamers are far from embracing it as yet.